Tips To Get Paid Faster

 Set up your time frame

 Short payment terms will result in quicker payment.
 Studies have shown the average invoice is paid two weeks late regardless of the terms outlined.
 So if your business expenses require monthly cash flow to operate, try requesting payment within 14 days to account for any potential overdue payments and avoid hindering operations.
-If your payments are recurring, why not suggest setting up a direct debit account which will enable them to automatically provide payment on an agreed date, which you can do with automated invoice systems like Due.
+If your payments are recurring, why not suggest setting up a direct debit account which will enable them to automatically provide payment on an agreed date.
 Make invoicing a priority and set up calendar reminders after you complete projects because if you’re willing to wait a week to send your invoice, your payee won’t be too fussed to pay on time.

 Step Two: Charge